 “The supreme excitement of our time!
 Challenging the unearthly furies of an outlaw planet!”
 Big-budget space opera finally came to movie screens, in Technicolor and widescreen, in this irresistible kid magnet of a sci-fi extravaganza.
 Viewers are split on its worth, as the screenplay caroms between mind-expanding visions and puerile dialogue.
-But it’s the first show to capture the thrills on those pulp sci-fi pocketbook covers, and its visual poetry plays out like an intergalactic fairy tale.
+But it’s the first show to capture the thrills seen on pulp sci-fi pocketbook covers, and its visual poetry plays out like an intergalactic fairy tale.

 This Island Earth